Shuunen/c-est-donne/README.md

 - [Shields.io](https://shields.io) : for the nice badges on top of this readme
 - [Shuutils](https://github.com/Shuunen/shuutils) : collection of pure JS utils
 - [TailwindCss](https://tailwindcss.com) : awesome lib to produce maintainable style
+- [UvU](https://github.com/lukeed/uvu) : extremely fast and lightweight test runner for Node.js and the browser
 - [Vite](https://github.com/vitejs/vite) : super fast frontend tooling
 - [Vue](https://vuejs.org) : when I need a front framework, this is the one I choose <3
+- [Watchlist](https://github.com/lukeed/watchlist) : recursively watch a list of directories & run a command on any file system